 - The Independent Review Organization is an independent organization that is hired by Medicare.
 This organization is not connected with us and it is not a government agency.
 This organization is a company chosen by Medicare to review our decisions about your Part D benefits with us. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.
-The organization will tell you its decision in writing and explain the reasons for it
+The organization will tell you its decision in writing and explain the reasons for it.

-Deadlines for "fast appeal" at Level 2
+Deadlines for "fast" appeal at Level 2

-- If your health requires it, ask the Independent Review Organization for a "fast appeal." - If the review organization agrees to give you a "fast appeal," the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request.
+- If your health requires it, ask the Independent Review Organization for a "fast appeal." - If the review organization agrees to give you a "fast appeal," the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request. - If the Independent Review Organization says yes to part or all of what you requested, we must provide the drug coverage that was approved by the review organization within 24 hours after we receive the decision from the review organization.